Mist: The Tale of a Sheepdog Puppy: Plot

 Everyone misses Sir Gregory but do not let it interfere with their work.
 Without Sir Gregory though, Mist starts to lose confidence.
 One misty day, Mist and Fern (still not friends) are sent to save a ram, named MacPhereson, from a cliff.
 Mist has to go alone since Fern is terrified of heights, but Fern helps Mist go in the right direction with her "amazing" hearing but Mist is attacked and pushed off by MacPhereson.
 Fern, the Boss and MacPhereson think she is dead and Fern feels sad and guilty, but it turns out Mist survived, and she moves McPherson off the cliff with the skill sir Gregory taught her: "The power is in the eyes".
 Fern is amazed and glad to see Mist safe and sound, and they climb back up the cliff together.

 Back on the farm, Fern says she is extremely proud of Mist and concedes that she is a brilliant sheepdog, burying their rivalry at last.
-As the film ends, we see Mist happily working the flock with her family, having now claimed her place as one of the pack, enjoying every moment.
+As the film ends, we see Mist happily working the flock with her family, having now claimed her place as one of the pack.